jlleongarcia/jlleongarcia/content/blog/dev-cryptowithai.md

 And some time ago I was having a look to this **amazing BlockChain/Solidity FreeCodeCamp course:**

 {{< youtube "gyMwXuJrbJQ" >}}

+Practical Blockchain:
+- Parties that do not know each other can exchange value without a central authority.

 <!--